What is the Missouri Charge Code?

 Understanding the Basics of Missouri Charge Code

-These codes facilitate a uniform interpretation and application of Missouri criminal law across various jurisdictions, from St. Louis to Jefferson City.
+These charge codes facilitate a uniform interpretation and application of Missouri criminal law across various jurisdictions, from St. Louis to Jefferson City.
 They are crucial for law enforcement, criminal defense attornies, and the courts in the processing and tracking of criminal cases throughout the state.

 Categories of Offenses: From Misdemeanor to Felony